Professors discuss primary election results, mail-in voting

 “In the future, we will see delays in the announcement of election results,” Grogan said, “but that doesn’t necessarily mean something nefarious is going on.”

-Eberly said, “There’s no question the incumbent representatives would be renominated” in Maryland, and although in District 5, “there was an effort … to create an upset” with Democratic candidate Mckayla Wilkes.
+Eberly said, “There’s no question the incumbent representatives would be renominated” in Maryland, and although in District 5, “there was an effort … to create an upset” with Democratic candidate Mckayla Wilkes of Waldorf.
 However, the professor added, “Hoyer was not caught sleeping at the switch.”

 In that race, Rep. Steny Hoyer (D-Md., 5th) won 64.4% of Democratic votes and Wilkes came in second with 26.7% overall with vote tallies from the entire district, which includes all of St. Mary’s, Charles, Calvert and parts of Prince George’s and Anne Arundel counties.

-In the Republican race for District 5, Chris Palombi came out on top with 36% of Republican votes but Doug Sayers followed close behind with 29.8%.
+In the Republican race for District 5, Chris Palombi came out on top with 36% of Republican votes but Doug Sayers of La Plata followed close behind with 29.8%.
 That closely mirrored results from St. Mary’s, too.
+Though, Sayers received 38.5% of the vote in Charles, while Palombi pulled in 31.6% of the Charles vote.

 Palombi will face off against Hoyer, as well as unaffiliated candidate Rashad Lloyd, in this fall’s general election.